 Six-year-old Alex lives in Surrey with his mum, dad and twin brother.
-He is a chatty, slightly clumsy boy who loves cars, LEGO® and football.
+He is a chatty, slightly clumsy boy who loves LEGO® and football - but especially cars!

 Alex wished to ride in a really fast sports car on a race track and his wish came true in September 2018.

-“It was a massive shock,” explained mum Nikki, “Being told Alex has leukaemia felt like the worst thing that could happen to us as parents.
+“It was a massive shock,” explained his mum Nikki.
+“Being told Alex had leukaemia felt like the worst thing that could happen to us as parents.
 We asked the doctors to explain the plan and give us a timeline but, really, you can’t plan for it and you have to take each day as it comes.”

 Work saved me from worry

 Nikki continued: “At hospital, they give you these leaflets and storybooks to help explain your child’s illness to them so, even though he’s only six and is too young to understand the risks, Alex knows he is ill.
 It struck us just how much he understands when someone on TV was talking about cancer recently and he turned round and said for the first time, ‘I have cancer too, don’t I?’

 "Doctors have battered Alex’s cancer with steroids, chemo and different drug combinations because the cancer can become resistant.
 I had gone back to work just a few months before Alex’s diagnosis and it almost saved me.
 I had a distraction so that I couldn’t spend all my time researching and worrying.
 It has made us realise just how lucky we were to have a 'normal' life until Alex’s diagnosis, and that everything really can change in a day."